zyreoo/gradebook/README.md

 - **6** - Sufficient (barely passing)
 - **5 and below** - Insufficient (failing)

+### Grade Management

+- **Add Grades**: Teachers can add grades for subjects they teach
+- **Edit Grades**: Teachers can edit grades they added or for subjects they teach
+- **Delete Grades**: Teachers can delete grades with proper authorization
+- **Grade Authorization**: Teachers can only edit/delete grades for subjects they teach or grades they originally added

 ## 🤝 Contributing

 If you want to contribute, feel free to fork it and send a PR.
 I'm open to suggestions and improvements!